PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ```

 Where `address` is the address of the debug interface on the device or the device hostname.
 For example, address of usb0 interface on WaRP7 IoT device
-or eth1 interface on Raspberry Pi 3 device.
+or the address of the eth1 interface on Raspberry Pi 3 devices.

 For example, in order to show the statuses of the active interfaces on a device, run the following: